Emak-star/Assessment/README.md

 2. Solution Design

-  2.1 Updated Architecture Diagram
+  2.1 Architecture Diagram
-    The updated architecture includes the following components:
+    The architecture includes the following components:

     IoT Box: Collects energy consumption data and sends it to AWS IoT Core.